Spring/JPA

 private EntityManager em;

-String jpql = "select p from Produit as p where p.titre like :ptitre";
+"select p from Product as p where p.title like :title",

 }